intermine/imjs/developing.md

 Setting up tests to run on your local machine can be a bit tedious - it's usually easier to set up [TravisCI](https://travis-ci.org/) for your repo, and allow travis to test code you push to a branch on your repo.
 Read more about testing setup in [test/README.md](test/README.md)

+## Trying out imjs

+You can invoke imjs to test specific features manually by using `npm run repl` to test in a Node environment and `npm run serve` to test in a browser environment.

 ## Releasing imjs

 See [release procedures](release-procedure.md).